olidarley/olidarley.github.io/README.md

 **Data Visualisation** | **Visual Communication** | **Generative Art**

 I'm Oli.
-I'm an R programmer, designer and musician.
+I'm a programmer, designer and musician.
 I design graphics and build tools for understanding, exploration and storytelling.
 I also make generative art.

 This page is a repository for my data sketches, prototypes and visual analysis.